glitchful-dev/sol-stake-pool-apy/README.md

 The SDK calculates the APY in the same way for everyone.
 This ensures fairness for stake pool users who are then given an opportunity to compare how stake pools perform.

 ## Supported stakepools

 The following stakepools' APY can be obtained through this SDK:

-mSOL / stSOL / jitoSOL / bSOL / INF / eSOL / LaineSOL / CgntSOL / daoSOL / LST / edgeSOL / hubSOL / pwrSOL / picoSOL / vSOL
+mSOL / stSOL / jitoSOL / bSOL / INF / eSOL / LaineSOL / CgntSOL / daoSOL / LST / edgeSOL / hubSOL / pwrSOL / picoSOL / pumpkinSOL / vSOL